-Dr. Lora Peppard is the Deputy Director for Treatment and Prevention for the Washington/Baltimore HIDTA, and the Director of ADAPT: A Division for Advancing Prevention & Treatment at the University of Baltimore Center for Drug Policy and Enforcement.
-Prior to her appointment with HIDTA, she was an associate professor at George Mason University and project director for several federally-funded substance use and behavioral health prevention grants from the U.S. Substance Abuse and Mental Health Services Administration and Health Resources and Services Administration.
+Dr. Lora Peppard is the Deputy Director for Treatment and Prevention for the Washington/Baltimore High Intensity Drug Trafficking Area (HIDTA) and the Director of ADAPT, a national training and technical assistance division supporting the integration of evidence-based substance use prevention strategies into HIDTA communities.
+Prior to her appointment with HIDTA, she was an Associate Professor at George Mason University and Project Director for multiple federally funded substance use and behavioral health prevention initiatives.

-Dr. Peppard is dedicated to translating evidence-based practices into integrated, sustainable healthcare systems and communities.
-She has 15 years of clinical experience as a psychiatric nurse practitioner in emergency, inpatient, and outpatient settings.
-Dr. Peppard has developed innovative, system-wide programs to address the unmet substance use and behavioral health needs of underserved, military, and serious mental illness (SMI) populations.
-She also serves as a community, state, and national consultant on substance use and behavioral health prevention and integration models, and has authored several peer-reviewed publications on her work.
+As a licensed psychiatric nurse practitioner for almost 20 years, Dr. Peppard has clinical experience in emergency, inpatient, and outpatient settings working with under served, military, and serious mental illness populations.
+She has developed system-wide programs to address the unmet substance use and behavioral health needs of youth, caregivers, and adults.
+She serves as the President-Elect for the American Psychiatric Nurses Association and as a community, state, national, and international consultant on substance use and behavioral health prevention.
+She has authored several peer-reviewed publications on her work.